-WTC delivers its courses throughout the UK, Channel Islands and Northern Europe through learning and worshipping centres called Hubs.
+WTC delivers its courses throughout the UK and Northern Europe through learning and worshipping communities in various locations called Hubs.

 What is a Hub?